AdobeDocs/events.en/help/marketo-and-mochas/2023/lead-scoring.md

 ---
 title: Marketo and Mochas - Lead Scoring
-description: The inaugural session of Marketo & Mochas features Marketing Automation Business Advisors, Cynthia Chang and Kelvin Ieng.
-This session dives into the benefits of lead scoring, how to set up, strategize and review your lead scoring models.
-Kelvin runs through a live demonstration of how to set up a lead scoring model within [!DNL Marketo Engage] and concludes with 3 key takeaways.
-The presentation and demo are accompanied by a live Q&A with Kelvin and Cynthia.
+description: Learn the benefits of lead scoring with Cynthia Chang and Kelvin Ieng in Marketo & Mochas, featuring strategies, setup, and a live demo in Marketo Engage, plus key takeaways and live Q&A.
 role: Admin, Leader, User
 level: Beginner, Intermediate, Experienced
 doc-type: Event